How to Reupholster a Chair

 Wrap the corners

 Create a ‘butterfly corner’ by first tucking the center under, then folding and tucking the material to each side.
 Flip the seat over and drive staples to hold the corner tight.

 Install the dust cover

-After you trim the excess fabric and batting, staple on a dust cover-we used landscape cloth.
+After you trim the excess fabric and batting, staple on a dust cover.
+For this project, we used landscape fabric.
 A dust cover neatly hides the exposed fabric edges.
-You can make simple, single-fold 'hospital corners' if the edges of your seat are concealed by a frame.
-But in most cases, the front corners will be exposed and will look better with a 'butterfly corner.'
+You can make simple, single-fold ‘hospital corners’ if the edges of your seat are concealed by a frame.
+But in most cases, the front corners will be exposed and will look better with a ‘butterfly corner.’

-Remove excess batting and material from the corners (Photo 7) then flip the seat right side up and experiment with a few corner tucks.
-Fold the center inward, then overlap each side onto that fold (Photo 8).
+Remove excess batting and material from the corners then flip the seat right side up and experiment with a few corner tucks.
+Fold the center inward, then overlap each side onto that fold.
 When the corner looks symmetrical and tight, flip the seat over and staple the folds in place.

 When the corners are done, flip the seat over and cut off the excess material.
 Staple on a dust cover.
 Check out our guide to reupholstering furniture.